Rio Branco antbird: Vocalization

 The male Rio Branco's song is "a couplet consisting of short buzzy note and longer, clearer note, repeated 4–10 (most often 4–7) times".
 Females often interject a "loud buzzy note" which the male then answers with a similar, but lower-pitched, note.
 The species' calls include a "duo or trio of abrupt notes, delivered rapidly, and [an] unclear whine that sounds like a tree branch squeaking in wind".

 Status

-The IUCN originally in 1988 assessed the Rio Branco antbird as Threatened, then in 1994 as Vulnerable, in 2008 as Near Threatened, and since 2012 as Critically Endangered.
-It has a very small range and its estimated population of between 6000 and 15,000 mature individuals is believed to be decreasing.
-"The primary threat is now thought to be accelerating deforestation in the Amazon basin as land is cleared for cattle ranching and soy production, facilitated by expansion of the road network."
+The IUCN originally in 1988 assessed the Rio Branco antbird as Threatened, then in 1994 as Vulnerable, in 2008 as Near Threatened, in 2012 as Critically Endangered, and as of 2024 it has been downlisted to Vulnerable.
+It has a small range and its estimated population of between 6,600 – 16,600 mature individuals is believed to be decreasing.
+It is primarily threatened by deforestation due to agriculture.
 It is considered locally fairly common but its available habitat is estimated to cover only 723 km2.
 In addition to deforestation for agriculture, fire (both intentional and accidental) has significantly reduced the species' available habitat.
 It is common in Viruá National Park.